 Like most careers, education comes first.
-A bachelor's degree is the bottom line for a career in nutrition, and many industry professionals pursue additional culinary education.
+A bachelor's degree in health sciences or culinary arts is the bottom line for a career in nutrition, and many industry professionals pursue additional culinary education.
 Some common degree programs that dieticians and nutritionists pursue are:

 - Foods and Nutrition